 Lessons Learned Template

-Templates are great, but they are limited.
+Templates are great, but they’re limited.
 They’re just documents and lack the dynamism you need to plan your IT disaster recovery.
 ProjectManager is an award-winning project management tool that helps you to organize your plan and recovery.

 Robust Security

 Rather than respond to a problem, you’d prefer to avoid them.
-We have security features that restrict who can do what when they’re in the software.
+We have IT project management security features that restrict who can do what when they’re in the software.
 You can assign only who you want with administrative duties.
 Others can be onboarded, but only have defined privileges.

 Timelines & Schedules